ory/kratos-selfservice-ui-node/README.md

 To authenticate incoming requests, this app uses ORY Kratos' `whoami` API to check whether the session is valid or not.

+### Base Path

+If you host this application at a sub-path, you can set the `BASE_PATH` environment variable.
+Please note that the app itself still expects to be served at `/`.
+Usually, you can configure your reverse proxy or API gateway to strip the path prefix.
+For example, in [Kong you would use the `strip_path` option](https://docs.konghq.com/kubernetes-ingress-controller/1.3.x/guides/using-rewrites/).

 ## Development